chongzhizhao/chongzhizhao.github.io/gem5/clusivity.md

 ## Upon eviction, is a cache line evicted from all cache levels?

+The type of eviction I'm looking at is replacement eviction.

 ## How is clflush instruction implemented?

 ## How is a replacement eviction implemented?